 Plastic bags and wrapping

 Some major supermarkets accept different types of soft plastic bags and packaging for recycling instore.
 For more information on what kind of wrapping can be recycled at which supermarkets, check out the Recycle Now Recycling Locator.
+Zero Waste Scotland also has information about what to do with soft plastic film.

 Find out what happens to the items you recycle in Argyll and Bute.